agiledev-students-fall2022/project-proposal-decider/README.md

 ### What and why?

 What's for dinner tonight?
 Should I say yes to him?
 What should I review for the next class?
 We believe many of us have a hard time to make some decisions nowadays.
-There is no best option, there is no worst option!
-Then let us decide it randomly for the user!
+There is no best option, and there is no worst option!
+Then let us decide it randomly for the users!
-To cope with choice difficulties, our website can help users to make a decisions quickly to save their time.
-In public places (such as classes or parties), it can also help the user choose people randomly.
+To cope with choice difficulties, our website can help users to make a decisions quickly in order to save their time.
+In public places (such as classes or parties), it can also help us to choose people randomly.

 ### For whom?

-Decider is mainly for the users who have a hard time making choices, such as those who have a rich material and social life.
+Decider is mainly for the users who have a hard time making choices, or the users who have many equally important choices that are hard to choose.

 ### How?
 Basically, users can:
-1. Create decisions(users can add decisions' weight).
+1. Create decisions(users can add decision's weight).
-2. During party games, players can be drwan from a turntable.
+2. During party games, lucky players can be chosen from a turntable.
 3. Generating random numbers in a specific interval.
 4. Users can choose and design from a variety of themes .
 5. Share the decisions with friends via link or text.